juyeon99/mine_seeker_app/README.md

-CMPT276 Assignment3

-Game Mine Seeker
+Mine Seeker Game (지뢰찾기)

-Juyeon Hong (juyeonh 301386460)

-Optional features

-Welcome screen includes 2 different animations (moving from up and down)

-Welcome screen automatically advances to the main menu after all animation

-Made the buttons visually appealing
+- Can choose to play the game with default option or choose different option or read how to do the game at the menu page.
+- Scan the blocks by clicking to find mines.
+- Automatically saves the number of play